silaspe/maths/docs/polynomial.md

 $$ (x^2 + p)^2 + 2(x^2 + p)z + z^2 = (x^2 + p + z)^2 = px^2 - qx - r + p^2 + 2zx^2 + 2pz + z^2 = (p + 2z)x^2 - qx + 2pz + z^2 - r + p^2 $$

 now, define z so that the right side of this equation is a perfect square.
-But then a quadratic is of the form $(x - ?)(x - ?)$, so if it is a perfect sqare, than there is only one solution, which means that the discriminant equals zero, so
+But then a quadratic is of the form $c(x - ?)(x - ?)$ or $(\something x + \something)^2$, so if it is a perfect sqare, than there is only one solution, which means that the discriminant equals zero, so

 $$ (-q)^2 - 4(p + 2z)(2pz + z^2 - r + p^2) = 0 $$